nincns/pi-top-Zeta-OmniBot/README.md

 <code>
 python3 bot_start.py
 </code>
-The web server is reachable under the IP of the host with port 5000 ex. http://<ip-address>:5000
+The web server is reachable under the IP of the host with port 5000 ex. http://< ip-address >:5000

 ## Flask Application server (server)